 You may be perfectly alright driving along at 60 miles an hour – until a deer jumps into your path.
 Bad luck?
 No, bad planning!
 No, it wasn’t your fault that the deer jumped in front of your car but, yes, if you drive without a seat belt, you are responsible for the severity of your injuries.
 All translators should be part of a few translator support networks.

-Your network needs to cover a multitude of eventualities.
+Your translator support networks need to cover a multitude of eventualities.

 - IT problems and internet connection problems

 - Vocabulary research/translation related queries

 The CIoL and the ITI offer members general and language specific support networks.

 There is also a plethora of Facebook support groups for all language combinations you can think of, as well as for CAT tools.
 They are friendly and welcoming places that are also happy to answer beginners’ questions.

 There are also many excellent Facebook groups for translators, covering all language combinations and specialisms.

 The days of relying on your own specialist dictionaries are long gone.
 The Internet is full of bilingual websites and multilingual glossaries.
 Some even offer plug-ins for CAT tools.
 Your Facebook networks are good places to get information on the best sites for your work.

 Many clients will also give you past translations and TMs to work with.